-Which Rider-Waite deck should one choose?
+Which radiant Rider-Waite deck should one choose?

 Universal Waite Tarot is a spectacular alternative to the classic RWS deck.

 I really love Rider-Waite-Smith decks with original old images (eg Centennial Edition).
-But at some point, I decided to buy a modern version of this deck with vibrant colors and positive spirit.
+But at some point, I decided to buy a modern version of this deck with vibrant colors and a positive spirit.
 The choice was between the Radiant Rider-Waite and the Universal Waite Tarot, produced by the U.S. Games Systems.
 In the first one, I liked the colors and smoothness of the lines, but people's faces are drawn a little differently from Pamela Colman Smith's.
 The second deck looks more like the original, but not "radiant" enough.

 The Radiant Wise Spirit deck from the Italian publisher Lo Scarabeo also caught my eye.
 The colors look very original on it, but I did not like the thick and rough lines of the drawing.

 Radiant Wise Spirit - Radiant Rider-Waite - Universal Waite / Photo: "Free Spirit" YouTube channel.

 I watched some helpful YouTube videos and read reviews and comparisons of these decks, but I was still undecided.
 Then I asked the opinion of people in Facebook groups and on specialized Tarot forums.
 Facebook preferences were roughly equal.
 Some people liked the bright colors of the Radiant, others preferred the soft and “cozy” Universal deck drawing.
 Those who sell Tarot cards noted that the Universal Waite Tarot deck is sold more often.